andr-ew/nest_/study/study1.md

 # example

-our first study script is a tiny strummed instrument with contextual awareness. each `number` plays a single note based on it's value and `y` positon before influencing the affordance above it, causing a chain reaction (simple [clock](https://monome.org/docs/norns/clocks/) delays are used to create the strumming effect).
+our first study script is a tiny strummed instrument with contextual awareness. each `number` plays a single note based on its `value` and `y` positon before influencing the affordance above it, causing a chain reaction (simple [clock](https://monome.org/docs/norns/clocks/) delays are used to create the strumming effect).

 ```
 include 'lib/nest_/core'